 Budget

 - Essence Hotel – Splashes of colour give the rooms in this ideally located hotel a fun vibe.
-Guests describe the beds as super comfy and rooms clean.
+Guests describe the beds as super comfy and the rooms are clean.
 Book a stay online | Read reviews of Essence Hotel online

 Mid-range